Theory of robust quantum many-body scars in long-range interacting systems: Introduction

 \section{Introduction}

-While Feynman's vision of a universal quantum simulator fuelled early developments of synthetic matter platforms~\cite{feynman2018simulating}, it quickly became clear that these setups allow to investigate a separate set of fundamental questions on quantum matter out of equilibrium, hardly conceivable in traditional condensed-matter setups.
+While open long-standing problems in condensed-matter physics contributed to fuel the development of quantum simulators~\cite{feynman2018simulating}, it quickly became clear that these {new experimental setups} allow to investigate a separate set of fundamental questions on quantum matter out of equilibrium.
 A primary question concerns the mechanism of thermalization in isolated quantum many-particle systems -- a central tenet of macroscopic thermodynamics~\cite{polkovnikov2011colloquium}.
 The possibility of violating this behavior has recently attracted great interest, as it underpins the ongoing quest for design and coherent control of non-thermal states of matter.
 In this context several mechanisms have been discovered and characterized, including various instances of many-body localization phenomena~\cite{abanin2019colloquium,DeRoeck1,YaoQuasiMBLWithoutDisorder,Schiulaz1,Michailidis,SmithDisorderFreeLocalization,BrenesConfinementLGT,RefaelStarkMBL,SchultzStarkMBL,RobinsonNonthermalStatesShort,LeroseSuraceQuasilocalization}, prethermalization arising from weak integrability breaking~\cite{bertini2015prethermalization,mallayya2019prethermalization,AbaninRigorousPrethermalization,DeRoeckVerreet}, and Hilbert space fragmentation~\cite{SalaPRX20,KhemaniHermeleNandkishorePRB20}.